 In addition, Labor Protection Network Foundation (LPN) continues to drive collaborative actions with the Company for the 4th consecutive year under a Memorandum of Understanding (MOU), a part of which includes training on human rights and labor rights provided to the Company's employees.
-This helps the Company's employees - both Thai and migrants to know and be aware of their rights according to the Labor Protection Act and international labor standards.
+This helps the Company's employees - both Thai and migrants - to know and be aware of their rights according to the Labor Protection Act and international labor standards.
 Through the past 4 years of cooperation, a total of 77 training sessions, 3 hours per batch, have been organized for more than 2,800 employees, 74% of which are migrants, at different operating facilities of the Company across the country.
 In this regard, they need to do pre- and post-training tests.
 The assessment results show that the employees' awareness on human rights and labor rights has increased.
-In the first year of collaboration activities, it was found that the average score increased after the training, that is, from 48 points before the training to 89 points after the training.
-In the second year (2019), the average score increased after the training, that is, from 64 points before the training to 88 points after the training.
-In the third year (2020) the average score increased from 67 points before the training to 89 points after the training and last year (2021), the average score increased from 63 points before the training to 89 points after the training.
+In the first year of collaboration activities, it was found that the average score increased after the training, that is, from 48 points before the training to 89 points after the training to 88 points after the training.
+In the third year (2020) the average score increased from 67 points before the training to 89 points after the training to 89 points after the training and last year (2021), the average score increased from 63 points before the training to 89 points after the training.